How Emotional Intimacy Adds Meaning to Your Relationships After 60

 I remember watching Anthony Hopkins in the movie Meet Joe Black.
 I cried at the end when he says “Sixty-five years.
 Don’t they go by in a blink?”
 The really sad part is that at that time I was only 46 years old.
 I remember thinking that I had a long way to go before I could say that.

 But it’s here.
-The sixties are here and my child spirit is in denial that I’ve reached that age.
-I just don’t “feel” like I should be sixty.
+The 60s are here, and my child spirit is in denial that I’ve reached that age.
+I just don’t “feel” like I should be 60.
 I’m not fighting it and I’m certainly happy to have reached this authentic stage in life.
 However, I totally get what Anthony Hopkins was saying.
 It happened in a blink.

 But he also said, “To make the journey without falling deeply in love, you haven’t lived a life at all.
 You have to try, because if you haven’t tried then you haven’t lived.”